 Nature’s Bakery Raspberry Fig Bar

 I don’t know any kids that would refuse a bar, but it is usually a high sugar, processed granola bar that they opt for.
-These bars have 1 gram of protein and 1 gram of fiber.
-They are high in sugar with 10 grams of sugar, but the ingredients are much more appealing than a conventional granola bar – no artificial colours or flavours and no high fructose corn syrup.
+These bars have 3 gram of protein and 3 grams of fiber.
+They are high in sugar with 19 grams of sugar, but the ingredients are much more appealing than a conventional granola bar – no artificial colours or flavours and no high fructose corn syrup.
 If you don’t have time to make a homemade bar then these are a good back-up.

-A lot of times we focus and worry about what kids are eating at their main meals, but if the right foods are offered at the right times, snacks can play an important role in managing kids’ hunger and boosting nutrition.
+Often, we worry about what kids are eating at their main meals.
+But if the right foods are offered at the right times, snacks can play an important role in managing kids’ hunger and boosting nutrition.

-For those of us with picky eaters who have limited food choices, snacks like these can be added insurance that they’re getting some nutrition that their bodies need to thrive.
+For parents with picky eaters who have limited food choices, snacks like these can be added insurance that they’re getting some nutrition that their bodies need to thrive.
 I’m sure I’ve missed other worthy packaged snacks that deserve to be added to the list above.
 If so, please do send them my way!